dix0nym/hpi-ii-project-2022/README.md

 The value of the message contains more information like `event_name`, `event_date`, and more.
 Therefore, the value type is complex and needs a schema definition.

+### RB Parser

+The crawler (rb_parser) ingests the messages in the corporate events topic and extracts information from the text.

+The parser uses a generated model class 'Company' from the [protobuf schema](./proto/parsed_hrb/v1/hrb.proto) for the resulting information.
+The parser subscribes to the messages in the corporate-events topic and deserializes them.
+Then the message is divided into parts and interesting information is extracted.
+This is a bit difficult because there are quite a lot of typos/missing spaces or accidental puncuation in the HRB data.
+It then serializes the new Company object with the extracted data and produces it to the corporate-events-parsed topic.

+### corporate-events-parsed topic
+The 'corporate-events-parsed' topic holds the extracted information from the HRB data.
+The key is the same as in the corporate-events topic.
+It includes information about the address of a company and the name of the company.
+It also contains the date of the founding document, the company objective, the initial capital and information about executives.
+Executives in this case may also be other companies.

 ### Kafka Connect

 [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html) is a tool to move large data sets into